hirobo/world-earthquake/README.md

 ```

 ##### Option 2: Run on a VM instance on the GCP Compute Engine
-Push the docker image to Google Container Registry:
+Push the docker image to the Artifact Registry:
 ```
 docker push $PREFECT_AGENT_DOCKER_IMAGE
 ```